mlowery/dotfiles/README.md

-git clone dotfiles
-Install iterm
-install source code pro font from google remap caps lock key to control

 # dotfiles

 These are my dotfiles.
 It is collection of scripts, almost all of which were written by people other than myself.
 Originally a fork of [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles), it's a little different now.
 It's still rsync-based but bootstrapping is done via `install.sh` which rsyncs then runs through the `install.d` directory, installing various tools.
 Also, `~/.zshrc` sources files in `~/.shell.d`.

+## Installation: MacOS

+1. Install git (from Xcode).
+1. Install brew.
+1. Install the ssh key from a github zip or create a new one and install into GitHub.
+1. git clone dotfiles
+1. Install iterm
+1. install source code pro font from google
+1. remap caps lock key to control

+## Installation: Linux

 A user can be bootstrapped in a way similar to the following: